AET-CS/aet-cs.github.io/white/2026/research/calendar.md

 classes:
   - wide
 ---
+- September 16, 2026 (Wednesday)
+    - **TOP PRIORITY** Register your project at this [registration link](https://bit.ly/registerACL) immediately
+    - **TOP PRIORITY** Provide a brief 2-3 sentence overview of your [project plan](https://bit.ly/rsefatacl) by the end of class.
+This is not final but is your current best vision of what you want to explore.
+    - The above 2 items will be **graded** for completion at 11:30 today.
+No late submissions allowed.
+    - Please find a piece of your survey paper to implement (or something similar/related).
+Begin work on it in class email me today if you have questions!
+- September 14, 2025 (Monday)
+    - Survey Paper presentations
 - September 2, 2026 (Wednesday)
     - Continue to refine proposal ideas
     - Meet with Dr. White